• Solar Cells Poly 3BB with Lower Price AB Grade System 1

 Photovoltaic cells are made of special materials called semiconductors such as silicon, which is currently used most commonly.
 Basically, when light strikes the cell, a certain portion of it is absorbed within the semiconductor material.
 This means that the energy of the absorbed light is transferred to the semiconductor.
 The energy knocks electrons loose, allowing them to flow freely.
 The third generation of solar cells includes a number of thin-film technologies often described as emerging photovoltaics—most of them have not yet been commercially applied and are still in the research or development phase.
 Many use organic materials, often organometallic compounds as well as inorganic substances.
 Despite the fact that their efficiencies had been low and the stability of the absorber material was often too short for commercial applications, there is a lot of research invested into these technologies as they promise to achieve the goal of producing low-cost, high-efficiency solar cells.

-Q:Can solar cells be used in water?
+Q:Can solar cells be used for off-grid power systems?

 1. Manufacturer Overview